okmanl/IntelliCards/README.md

 # IntelliCards
 An open source web app, that allows users to create intelligent flashcards, that quizzes users using spaced repetition.
+Uses React for front-end and Java Spring Boot for backend.
+Still in early development phase.
+If you would like to contribute, read the

+** Contribution Guide **
 Todo

 Unit Tests need to be written for the following code